vannguyengd/gooddata-ui/docs/measure_value_filter_component.md

 ![Custom button](assets/mvf_custom_button.png "Custom button")

-The component has all the same properties as the Measure Value Filter component (see [Properties](#Properties)) except for the `buttonTitle` property, which the  Measure Value Filter Dropdown component does not have.
-Also, the `onCancel` property is mandatory, because it is supposed to be used to hide the dropdown.
+The component has all the same properties as the Measure Value Filter component (see [Properties](#Properties)) with the following exceptions:
+* The `buttonTitle` property is irrelevant for the  Measure Value Filter Dropdown component.
+* The `onCancel` property is mandatory for the  Measure Value Filter Dropdown component, because it is supposed to be used to hide the dropdown.

-The Measure Value Filter Dropdown component has one additional property, `anchorEl`.
+* The Measure Value Filter Dropdown component has one additional property, `anchorEl`.
 This optional property specifies the element which the dropdown is aligned to, which is typically your toggle button.
-The property can be an event target or a string and defaults to 'body'.
+The property can be an event target or a string and defaults to `'body'`.

 The following is an example of using the Measure Value Filter Dropdown component: